In the animal training world, we back to the primitive man essence in creating groups within his tribe.

 It is of extreme interest to reflect the group battles within the modern tribes on this subject and to try with direct questions to arrive at several possible answers of immediate implementation.

-For the moment, I classify three types of groups with their sub-groups:
+I classified three types of groups with their sub-groups:

-– Groups that recognize their glory through demonstrations of power (trophies, medals, diplomas) mostly with animals previously selected and trained continuously for this purpose, sometimes with the need for rapid learning due to temporal conditioning, diverging Reality of social need.
-These groups are subdivided into individuals who are only dedicated to the specific activity that are accredited or recognized by the appropriate sports clubs or possible governmental entities, in both cases, and I repeat, only for the specific activity; In individuals who use the demonstrations of power to generalize the activity to other areas of activity as if it were all one truth; In individuals who join the two subgroups above and use them as a form of persuasion, intimidation or simply demotion of the next; And in individuals who use their glory only for playful and / or personal purposes.
+- (1) Groups that recognize their glory through demonstrations of power (trophies, medals, diplomas) mostly with animals previously selected and trained continuously for this purpose, sometimes with the need for rapid learning due to temporal conditioning, diverging Reality of social need.
+These groups are subdivided into (a) individuals who are only dedicated to the specific activity that is accredited or recognized by the appropriate sports clubs or possible governmental entities, in both cases, and I repeat, only for the specific activity; (b) In individuals who use the demonstrations of power to generalize the activity to other areas of activity as if it was all one truth; (c) In individuals who join the two subgroups above and use them as a form of persuasion, intimidation or simply demotion of the next; And (d) in individuals who use their glory only for playful and / or personal purposes.

 It is a question of balance, not too long with theory alone and not much time with practice alone, that is how extremism and incoherence born in all groups.
 It is not our fault, it is our cultural and social essence.
 But we can change that.